Counterparty Capital · April 2026 v2.0

 These laws aren't independent — they're designed as a coordinated system for the next generation of regulated financial infrastructure.

-• A fintech can issue a stablecoin (GENIUS Act) backed by reserves held at a bank
+• A fintech can issue a stablecoin (GENIUS Act, Track 1 via bank partner) backed by reserves held at the bank.
+That stablecoin is confirmed not a security under the March 2026 SEC/CFTC taxonomy.

-• That same stablecoin can be used to settle digital commodity trades (CLARITY Act) on CFTC-registered platforms
+• That same stablecoin can be used to settle digital commodity trades (CLARITY Act) on CFTC-registered platforms.
+The commodity being traded falls into Category 1 of the SEC/CFTC taxonomy.

-• The company can then raise expansion capital through modernized investor channels (INVEST Act), with bank-grade audit trails satisfying every disclosure requirement
+• The company can then raise expansion capital through modernized investor channels (INVEST Act), with bank-grade audit trails satisfying every disclosure requirement.
+The new accredited investor pathways broaden who can participate.

 The Structural Advantage